Andrea Evans: Career

 On April 6, 2010, TVGuide.com announced that Evans would be returning to The Young and the Restless, not as Patty Williams, but as Evans' The Bold and the Beautiful character Tawny.
 The one-episode stint aired on May 12, 2010.
 On November 8 of the same year, it was announced that Evans would be temporarily returning to The Bold and the Beautiful as Tawny.
 While still appearing in recurring capacity on B&B, Evans reprised the role of Tina on OLTL on September 27, 2011, as the series was ending its run.
 In the story, her character Tina was reunited with her 1980s supercouple partner, Cord Roberts, played by John Loprieno.
 Her short-term run ended as Cord and Tina remarried on November 15, 2011.

 In 2012, Evans had a supporting role in the Joey Lawrence film Hit List.
 In August 2013, Evans was cast as Vivian Price in the fourth season of the web series DeVanity, which was streamed in 2014.
 She was nominated for a 2015 Daytime Emmy Award for Outstanding Performer in a New Approaches Drama Series for her performance, and won a 2015 Indie Series Award for Best Guest Actress in a Drama for the role.

 Evans was executive producer of the documentary Rocking the Couch, released in 2018.
+She portrayed the recurring role of Patty Walker on the web series The Bay from 2017 to 2020.

-Personal life
+Personal life and death

-Evans was briefly married to One Life to Live costar Wayne Massey (who played Tina's love interest Johnny Drummond) in 1981.
-Evans married Los Angeles attorney Steve Rodriguez on January 10, 1998; the couple adopted a daughter in 2004.
+Evans was briefly married to One Life to Live co-star Wayne Massey (who played Tina's love interest Johnny Drummond) in 1981.
+Evans married Los Angeles attorney Stephen Rodriguez on January 10, 1998; the couple adopted a daughter in 2004.

+Evans died of breast cancer at her home in Pasadena, California, on July 9, 2023, at the age of 66.